jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

    * Transforms routine timekeeping into a spiritual practice
    * Deepens appreciation for the wonders of our cosmic home

+4. **Divine Feminine Connection**
+   * Acknowledges the cosmic importance of the number 13 and its traditional association with feminine cycles
+   * Honors the divine feminine principle through the special month Danré
+   * Creates space for personal connection with feminine spiritual energies as they manifest in natural cycles

 ## Practical Implementation

 ### Living by Cosmic Time